flutter/plugins/packages/webview_flutter/webview_flutter/README.md

 * `WebViewController.evaluateJavascript` has been removed.
 Please use `WebViewController.runJavaScript` or `WebViewController.runJavaScriptReturningResult`.
 * `WebViewController.getScrollX` and `WebViewController.getScrollY` have been removed and have
-* been replaced by `WebViewController.getScrollPosition`.
+  been replaced by `WebViewController.getScrollPosition`.
+* `WebViewController.runJavaScriptReturningResult` now returns an `Object` and not a `String`.
+This will attempt to return a `bool` or `num` if the return value can be parsed.
 * The following fields from `WebView` have been moved to `NavigationDelegate`:
   * `WebView.navigationDelegate` -> `NavigationDelegate.onNavigationRequest`
   * `WebView.onPageStarted` -> `NavigationDelegate.onPageStarted`